 We have created this page on the Westminster Family Information Service to share resources and information that may be useful to families and those working with children and young people.
 We are committed to supporting you as a parent during this period and will maintain regular contact with you and your family in a variety of different ways – by phone, video call and in your home where necessary.

 We will add any relevant updates from specific services as they become available.
 If your service would like to update this website with additional information or resources, please contact FIS@westminster.gov.uk.

 For the latest advice and information, to access support or understand how you can help, please visit Westminster City Council’s coronavirus advice and information pages. .
 For support for families with children and young people who have special educational needs and disabilities, please visit the Local Offer COVID-19 webpage.

-To limit the spread of coronavirus, government advice is that if children can stay safely at home, they should do so.
-The government has asked parents to keep their children at home, wherever possible, and asked schools to remain open only for those children who are vulnerable, and children whose parents are critical to the COVID-19 response.
 If your child is unwell for a non-related coronavirus issue, remember that NHS 111, GPs and hospitals are still providing the same safe care that they have always done.